 Dr. Katherine Tsui

-Dr. Katherine (Kate) Tsui is a Senior User Experience (UX) Researcher in the Robotics UX and Industrial Design (RUX-ID) department.
+Dr. Katherine (Kate) Tsui is manager of the Human Robot Interaction Research team within the Robotics division at Toyota Research Institute (TRI).
 Dr. Tsui has 15 years of experience in Human-Robot Interaction (HRI) research and leads the HRI team and university collaborations.
 Our HRI research focuses on people's trust towards home robot helpers and using robotic technology to help older adults with social isolation and loneliness.